Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

 Runner Script
 ^^^^^^^^^^^^^

-Included here is the bash script ``run_container.sh``.
+Included here is the bash script ``run_container.*.sh``.
 This is intended to be a simple way of running the container as is (i.e. with default configurations) on a directory that [recursively] contains imagery to index and perform IQR over.

-This script may be called by:
+This scripts may be called like as follows:

-    $ run_container.sh /abs/path/to/image/dir [-t]
+    $ run_container.cpu.sh /abs/path/to/image/dir [-t]

-The above will run the container as a daemon, mounting the image directory and publishes the port 5000, resulting in a running container named ``smqtk_iqr``.
+The above will run the container (CPU version in this case) as a daemon, mounting the image directory and publishes the port 5000, resulting in a running container named ``smqtk_iqr_cpu``.
-The script then shows updating information about ongoing processnig in the container.
+The script then shows updating information about ongoing processing in the container.

 The container and version used are defined by variables at the top of the